Nicholasdgiles/nicholasgiles.github.io/_posts/2021-2-18-workspace-booking.markdown

 #### Personas

-By analyzing the answers to the surveys, the following personas were crafted:
+I recorded the interviews using otter.ai and use the transcriptions to map affinity notes.
+By clustering related insights, I could draw high level themes from the qualitative research data.
+The insights were used to create two personas.
+Due to the limited research pool, I focused on behavioral elements of personas, including goals and frustrations with the shared workspace reservation experience.

 <img src="http://nicholasgiles.com/assets/images/workspace/persona1.svg" class="bigger-image" alt="Persona 1" />
 <img src="http://nicholasgiles.com/assets/images/workspace/persona2.svg" class="bigger-image" alt="Persona 2" />

 #### User Scenarios

-Then I constructed two scenarios based on the personas that would be the starting point for determining core functionality for the minimum viable product.
+Pulling from the two personas that were created, I constructed two interaction scenarios that would be the starting point for determining core functionality for a minimum viable product.
+In the scenarios, I tried to cover a majority of the key features that would allow me to build out the site map next.

 **Scenario 1: The Careful Planner**

-* Looking for a study space at their university that is near their classmates.
+* Looking for a study space on university campus for three people that is located near the dorms.
-* Wants to make sure there are electrical outlets.
-* Adds all of this criteria and gets a map view of options.
+* Adds this criteria to the application and receives a map view of available workspaces.
-* Books a study space and invites others.
+* Reserves a workspace and invites others.
-* Receives a confirmation email & push notification, and adds booking to. personal calendar.
+* Receives a confirmation email & push notification, and adds reservation to personal calendar.
 * Receives a push notification reminder prior to reservation.
-* Edits the location and time and sends an update to group members.
+* Edits the location and time of the reservation and sends an update to group members.
-* Is alerted of another room that has freed up and swaps the rooms out.
-* Has a great experience.

 **Scenario 2: The Inclusive Teammate**

-* Needs to find a space where their friend who uses a wheelchair can easily access and roll up to the desk.
+* Needs to find a workspace that is wheelchair accessible.
-* Wants to ensure that masks are required in the study space for safety, and other COVID precautions are taken.
+* Wants to ensure that masks are required in the study space and other COVID-19 precautions are taken.
-* Books the reservation.
+* Finds a workspace on the app that satisfies the criteria and reserves it.
 * Arrives at the room and notices equipment is missing.
 * Reports the issue and chats with staff who helps resolve problem.
-* Leaves feedback about the missing electrical slots and malfunctioning equipment.

 ### Design

 #### Site Map

-The site map was constructed from the scenario steps and visually mapped to the eventual product information design.
+Next, I built a site map to document features uncovered in the interaction scenarios.
+By iterating on the site map, I eventually had all of the core features and interaction flows visually represented.
+The site map would become a helpful artifact to reference throughout the wireframe design process.

 <img src="http://nicholasgiles.com/assets/images/workspace/sitemap.svg" class="bigger-image" alt="Site Map" />

 #### Wireframes

-Next, I designed wireframes that incorporate all of the components outlined in the site map (ie. login flow, reserving a workspace, pinned workspaces).
+I designed wireframes for the majority of the interactions and components outlined in the site map.
+This includes the login flow, search functionality, reserving a workspace, current workspace options, and pinned workspaces.

 <img src="http://nicholasgiles.com/assets/images/workspace/wireframes.svg" class="bigger-image" alt="Wireframes" />

----

-Still building the things now...
-Please stand by! 🙏
+#### Reflection

+The next steps after build the wireframes would be to align on a v1 visual style guide and create a basic high fidelity prototype.
+The prototype would be used to conduct usability tests in order to identify issues and improve upon the visual and interaction design.
+Those findings would inform a final high fidelity working prototype.

 ---